istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

     `--name` is used to assign specific name to the cluster.
 By default, the cluster will be given the name `kind`.

-1. When you want to see the list of kind clusters, use following command:
+1. To see the list of kind clusters, use the following command:

     {{< text bash >}}
     $ kind get clusters
     istio-testing
     {{< /text >}}

-1. You can also check list of available local cluster contexts using following command.
+1. To list the local Kubernetes contexts, use the following command.

     {{< text bash >}}
     $ kubectl config get-contexts